BICEP/Keck XIX: Extremely Thin Composite Polymer Vacuum Windows for BICEP and Other High Throughput Millimeter Wave Telescopes: Conclusion

 Thin laminate windows have been successfully deployed on two BICEP/\emph{Keck} receivers at the South Pole for two observing seasons.
 The reduction in white noise has been conclusively measured on BICEP3, while the analysis for the newer BA150 remains ongoing.
 The BICEP3 window has not caused significant changes to the polarization response of BICEP3, nor has either window adversely impacted the gas accumulation in the cryostat.

-We plan to deploy thin windows on the next two CMB receivers to be sent to the South Pole; on the high frequency BA receiver (220/270 GHz) in 2024 and PreSAT (95/155 GHz) in a subsequent season \citep{Nakato2024,Petroff2024}.
-The primary challenge remaining for those HMPE windows are their anti-reflection coats, partially due to the large fractional bandwidths of each receiver (0.4 for BA 220/270, 0.7 for PreSAT) \citep{Eiben2024}.
+We will deploy thin windows on the next two CMB receivers sent to the South Pole; the window on the high frequency BA receiver (220/270 GHz) was deployed in 2024 and the mid-frequency BA receiver (95/155 GHz) in a subsequent season \citep{Nakato2024,Petroff2024}.
+The primary challenge remaining for these HMPE windows are their anti-reflection coats, partially due to the large fractional bandwidths of each receiver (0.4 for BA 220/270, 0.7 for BA 95/150) \citep{Eiben2024}.
 A similarly difficult AR coated HMPE window will be designed for prototype wSMA receivers, covering 190 to 380 GHz, though it will require a much smaller diameter window than modern CMB small aperture telescopes \citep{Grimes2024}.

 In the future, thin HMPE windows could provide similar performance improvements for an even wider range of millimeter or far IR instruments.
 The high safety factors may also allow thin windows to be used for even larger apertures, though the large deflection of the laminate should be taken into account in the optomechanical design.